 B vitamins are important for the production of neurotransmitters in the brain.
 You can get B vitamins from a variety of different foods, including whole grains, leafy greens, nuts and seeds, and lean proteins.

-Processed foods (candy, hot dogs, certain frozen entrees, etc.) can contribute to inflammation in the body, which has been linked to mental health problems.
+Ultra-processed foods that contain additives that you likely would not find in your own kitchen (esp sweets, refined cereals, red and processed meats, fast foods, and packaged snacks) can contribute to inflammation in the body, which has been linked to mental health problems.
 Try to enjoy these foods in moderation, focusing on whole foods as much as possible.

 5. Add in Fiber